Does Head Pose Correction Improve Biometric Facial Recognition?: Head-Pose Correction

 \subsection{2D Head Pose Correction (CFR-GAN)}

-Recently, generative computer-vision models, such as the Complete Face Recovery GAN~\cite{Ju_2022_WACV} seek to ``rectify'' extreme pose face images to a neutral profile pose by effectively combining 2D face reconstruction, texture swapping, self-supervised learning, and generative adversarial training to simultaneously solve the challenging problem of joint face rotation and de-occlusion.
+Recently, generative computer-vision models, such as the Complete Face Recovery GAN~\cite{Ju_2022_WACV}, seek to ``rectify'' extreme-pose face images to a neutral frontal pose by effectively combining 2D face reconstruction, texture swapping, self-supervised learning, and generative adversarial training to simultaneously solve the challenging problem of joint face rotation and de-occlusion.
 As illustrated in Figure \ref{fig:cfrgan_pipeline}, this process results in high-quality, occlusion-free images that can be used for various downstream face-related tasks.